brndnmtthws/brndn-io/content/about/index.md

 - I raced the Wolfpack Hustle Crash race before the 2012 LA marathon, crashed 1 mile before the finish line, and then ran the marathon in under 4 hours
 - I biked to the summit of [Mauna Kea](https://en.wikipedia.org/wiki/Mauna_Kea), a volcano in Hawaii, unassisted.
 The climb to Mauna Kea's summit might be the longest continuous vertical climb in the world (from sea to summit is over 13,000ft in vertical gain)
 - I biked from SF to Chico, through the northern Sierra Nevadas, and then on to Mount Shasta which I summited

+The source code for this website [is available here](https://github.com/brndnmtthws/brndn-io).